Temperature, Precipitation, Air Quality, and Mosquito Activity

 Shown along the very bottom are the colours used to portray rain, ice and snow.
 Looking at this map shows only a tiny area with light snow — at the very bottom left corner, where you find the “G” in “Google”, and just above it.

 Clicking the blue circle with a while triangle (right below “Google”) starts an animated portrayal of the expected precipitation for the coming six hours.
 Here’s what the map looks like for this date about five hours later.
 You can see that snow is expected to move in to the area southwest of Edmonton, reaching as far southeast as Buford and Calmar.
+Such information can be very timely when you’re just about to head out for the trail.

 Map of current air quality